 During the first quarter of 2020, COVID-19 significantly impacted the global economy.
-The impact has been profound, has continued through the first six months of 2021 and may persist for months to come.
-While most businesses have re-opened, vaccinations are underway (particularly in the U.S., the U.K., much of Europe, and Israel) and leading economic indicators have improved significantly, the overall extent and duration of COVID-19's impact on businesses and economic activity generally remains unclear.
+The impact has been profound, has continued through the first nine months of 2021, and may persist for months to come.
+While most businesses have re-opened, vaccinations are progressing in most portions of the world and leading economic indicators have improved significantly, the overall extent and duration of COVID-19's impact on businesses and economic activity generally remains unclear.